 According to the IRS, this tool cannot be used until 1-2 weeks after electronically filing a tax return and 6-8 weeks after filing paper tax returns.
 The primary tax filer must access the IRS Data Retrieval Tool through the www.fafsa.gov website by logging in with their PIN number and completing the IRS Data Retrieval process.
 If the primary tax filer does not have a FSA Username and Password please go to https://fsaid.ed.gov/npas/index.htm to create one.

-If you and/or your parents are not eligible, or choose not to use the IRS Data Retrieval Tool when updating your FAFSA, the US Department of Education requires our office to collect a certified tax transcript processed by the IRS.
+If you and/or your parent(s)/stepparent are not eligible, or choose not to use the IRS Data Retrieval Tool when submitting the FAFSA, the US Department of Education requires our office to collect a Tax Return Transcript processed by the IRS.
 Please note that parents who are married but filing separately must submit 2 separate IRS transcripts.
 Transcripts are not required for those filing a foreign or Puerto Rican tax return IF you are able to obtain a transcript at no cost.

-Currently there is only one way to obtain your tax return transcript: by mail.
-Please make sure you request a Return Transcript.
+You can download your Tax Return Transcript through the IRS website.
+Please make sure you request a Tax Return Transcript.
 Do not request an Account Transcript or Record of Account because they cannot be used for the federal verification process.
+Once you have the transcript you will need to upload the transcript to IDOC.
 Please be advised that our office cannot verify your financial aid award without a tax return transcript or IRS Data Retrieval Tool.

 To obtain a tax return transcript online please follow these steps: